-Last week at Connecticut College, I conversed with Jelani Cobb of The New Yorker about free speech and the student protests roiling college campuses.
+Last week at Connecticut College, I conversed with Jelani Cobb about free speech and the student protests roiling college campuses.
 The event grew out of a back-and-forth in the pages of our respective publications.
-When available, I plan to post full audio of the event.
-It began with 20-minute opening statements.
-I lost the coin toss and went first.
-These are the remarks that I delivered at the top.
+Here’s a version of the remarks that I delivered to kick things off.

-But those speech codes were huge policy failures.
+But those speech codes were policy failures.
 There is no evidence that hate speech or bigotry decreased on any campus that adopted them.
-At the University of Michigan, the speech code was analyzed by Marcia Pally, a professor of multicultural studies, who found that “black students were accused of racist speech in almost 20 cases.
+At Michigan, the speech code was analyzed by Marcia Pally, a professor of multicultural studies, who found that “black students were accused of racist speech in almost 20 cases.
 Students were punished only twice under the code’s anti-racist provisions, both times for speech by or on behalf of blacks.”
-Under a contemporaneous speech code in Canada, a bell hooks book was confiscated as hate literature.

-Every speech code adopted in higher education during that era that was challenged on First Amendment grounds was ruled unconstitutional.
-Courts found them overbroad, unduly vague, content and viewpoint biased, and unnecessary to the ends they were meant to achieve.
-And, as the critical race theorists who championed the speech codes acknowledged in their own manifesto, “This debate has deeply divided the liberal civil-rights and civil-liberties community.”
+Every speech code adopted in that era and challenged on First Amendment grounds was ruled unconstitutional.
+And even the critical race theorists who championed the codes acknowledged, “This debate has deeply divided the liberal civil-rights and civil-liberties community.”

-Due to these shortcomings, Professor Gates predicted that pushes for speech restrictions would fade and activists would focus on more effective means of fighting racism, sexism, and other bigotry.
+Due to these shortcomings, Professor Gates predicted that pushes for speech restrictions would fade and activists would focus on more effective means of fighting racism.
 It seemed as if he was right circa 2002, when I graduated from college.
-Afterward, I got my first job as a beat reporter at the Inland Valley Daily Bulletin in Ontario, California, where I saw undocumented immigrants use the First Amendment to their advantage.
-Later I worked with Andrew Sullivan, observing and then participating in the push for gay equality, a striking example of persuasive speech advancing civil rights for a marginalized group.
+Afterward, I got my first job at a newspaper in Ontario, California, where I saw undocumented immigrants use the First Amendment to their advantage.
+Later I worked with Andrew Sullivan, observing and then participating in the push for gay equality, a striking example of persuasive speech advancing civil rights.

 When those speech codes were written 20 years ago, the people who drafted them at least tried to target the least valuable kinds of speech.
 Some sought to write codes that would affect only “fighting words.”
 Others tried to ban what they dubbed “group libel.”
 As courts struck those efforts down, there was a shift toward targeting speech that created “a hostile climate.”
 Citing Title VII of the Civil Rights Act of 1964, law professor Mary Ellen Gale argued that universities may prohibit and punish “direct verbal assaults” on “specific individuals” if 1) “the speaker intends to do harm,” 2) “a reasonable person would recognize the potential for serious interference with the victim’s educational rights,” and 3) “if the incident is highly likely to produce serious psychological harm and a hostile, intimidating educational environment.”
 What would it take to reach her hostile climate threshold?